-Hiten Patel is the Global Head of Oliver Wyman’s Market Infrastructure team.
-The team serves financial market infrastructures (FMI), data and information providers, and technology and software providers that are active across the financial services ecosystem.
-Hiten leads our transaction work in this space, for both industry participants and private equity.
+Hiten is the Global Head of Oliver Wyman’s Financial Infrastructure, Technology and Services (FITS) team.
+The team serves market infrastructure, data, information, technology, and software providers across the financial services ecosystem.
+Hiten leads our strategy, growth, and transaction work in this space, for both publicly-listed and privately owned companies.

-Hiten plays a leading role in shaping and delivering the strategic agenda for CEOs and the board.
-The sector is going through a series of transformational changes as business models respond to new rules set out post financial crisis, opportunities created by new technology capabilities, and an influx of interest from private capital.
-Hiten and the team have played a key role in shaping many of the industry-defining transactions that have taken place over the past five years.
+Hiten plays a leading role in shaping and delivering the strategic agenda for CEOs, boards, and private shareholders.
+The sector is going through a series of transformational changes as business models respond to new rules set out post the financial crisis, opportunities created by new technology capabilities, and an influx of interest from private capital.
+Hiten and the team have played a key role in shaping many of the industry-defining transactions that have taken place over the past 5 years.

 Hiten notes that ten years ago, Financial Infrastructure was the unseen plumbing that only a small number of specialists and experts paid attention to.
 The most valuable and innovative technology solutions were owned and developed by in-house teams at the banks.

 As the financial crisis threw the infrastructure sector into the spotlight, the most exciting wave of financial technology innovation started to happen outside of bank ownership, resulting in an enormous value creation potential.

 The providers are playing an increasingly critical and valuable role as the traditional financial services ecosystem evolves and transforms.
 It’s finally become an acceptable topic for dinner party conversations: well, nearly!